© Copyright – 2009 – Athletics Illustrated

 KS: I think the public is jaded when any athlete in any sport has excellent performances, and rightly so.
 I don’t think we will ever get around that obstacle, unless there ever comes a day where we have a drug testing program that can guarantee every athlete lining up in their respective sports are clean.
 As a track fan, I have to believe that those performances are clean until they are proven otherwise, for the sake of the sport.
 But as a realist I understand that greed, ego, and jealously, are entirely human traits that are going to lead some down the path of PEDs.
 I can only hope that testing continues to get better and more athletes decide to compete with honour, integrity, and only with their God given abilities and hard work as their performance enhancer’s.

-CK: Can you take us through your fifth place finish from the 2000 Olympics?
+CK: Can you take us through your fifth place finish from the 2000 Sydney Olympics?
 I remember watching the race and thinking that for sure, you were in the hunt.
 Hicham El Gerrouj took off and it seems that it appeared like you could go too, was it all in the timing when coming out into the straight?

 KS: I remember being very calm going into that final.
 At that point the hard work was done.
-I had a wonderful season up to that point with 2 Canadian records and strong runs in both the heats and semis at the Olympics so I really wasn’t feeling much in the way of pressure or nerves.
+I had a wonderful season up to that point with two Canadian records and strong runs in both the heats and semis at the Olympics, so I really wasn’t feeling much in the way of pressure or nerves.
 I also knew exactly how the race was going to go.
 With Yousef Baba being in the final we knew that he was going to rabbit El Gerrouj.

 I was lined second on the line with El Gerrouj on the inside up against the rail.
 Just before they brought us out from the tunnel onto the track, El Gerrouj turned to me and said, “First one hundred metres, no pushing, ok?”
 At that point I really didn’t know how to react.
 I just smiled and nodded my head, but in the back of my mind I was thinking that if I needed the spot I was going shove him off the track!